 The Elevation Business Plan was approved by the GIS Council on March 26, 2015.
 The plan outlines the business case for LiDAR statewide.
 The plan takes a comprehensive approach and details the organizational needs, technology and human resource requirements, required product deliverables, funding requirements, legislative support, implementation plans, and a marketing and outreach strategy.
-The Elevation standard has reached its defined milestone with complete coverage for Nebraska and will be reconvening in the future to address plans for the next 3D nation plan being developed by the USGS and NOAA
+The Elevation standard has reached its defined milestone with complete coverage for Nebraska and will be reconvening in the future to address plans for Nebraska based on the upcoming 3D Nation report compiled by the plan being USGS and NOAA